-(a) Achieve and maintain compliance with applicable legal and other requirements.

-(b) Legal compliance (where legal non-compliance issues are identified);

-(c) Waste minimisation;

-(d) Waste separation;

-(e) Internal re-use and recycling;

-(f) External re-use and recycling;

-(g) Recovery practices;

-(h) Effluent treatment;

-(i) Improved inventory control and records kept of losses;

-(j) Assessment of waste contractors;

-- (l) Records kept of safety disposal certificates; - (m) Staff training in integrated waste management; - Development and procedures for reporting environmental incidences; (n) - (o) Reporting waste quantities to authorities; - (p) Moving towards cleaner production and phasing out of hazardous substances; - Promotion of Extended, Education and Awareness around waste management; (q) - (r) Promotion of Extended Producer Responsibility.
+- a) Achieve and maintain compliance with applicable legal and other requirements. - b) Legal compliance (where legal non-compliance issues are identified); - c) Waste minimisation; - d) Waste separation; - e) Internal re-use and recycling; - f) External re-use and recycling; - g) Recovery practices; - h) Effluent treatment; - i) Improved inventory control and records kept of losses; - j) Assessment of waste contractors; - k) Records and quantities kept of all waste streams; - I) Records kept of safety disposal certificates; - m) Staff training in integrated waste management; - n) Development and procedures for reporting environmental incidences; - o) Reporting waste quantities to authorities; - p) Moving towards cleaner production and phasing out of hazardous substances; - q) Promotion of Extended, Education and Awareness around waste management; - r) Promotion of Extended Producer Responsibility.

 We will continuously introduce specific initiatives to significantly reduce our waste from our operation.
-Some of the initiative include treatment, reuse and recyle of effluents and wastewater on-site to remove polluting substances before being discharged into the natural environment.
+Some of the initiative include treatment, reuse and recycle of effluents and wastewater on-site to remove polluting substances before being discharged into the natural environment.
 Other initiatives include conduct regular audits on waste storage, recycling, treatment and disposal; this is to ensure that our waste management is performed in accordance with all waste legislative requirements, including the duty of care, and to plan for future legislative changes and to mitigate their effects.